Confessions of a Shopaholic (film)

 Confessions of a Shopaholic is a 2009 American romantic comedy film based on the first two entries in the Shopaholic series of novels by Sophie Kinsella.
 Directed by P. J. Hogan, the film stars Isla Fisher as the shopaholic journalist and Hugh Dancy as her boss.

-The film was released in theaters on February 13, 2009.
+The film was released in theaters by Walt Disney Studios Motion Pictures on February 13, 2009.
 Despite being a box office success, it received negative reviews from critics, though Fisher's performance received praise.

 Plot

 Shopping addict Rebecca Bloomwood lives in New York City with her best friend Suze and works as a journalist for a gardening magazine, but dreams of joining fashion magazine Alette.
 On the way to an interview with Alette, she tries to purchase a green scarf, but her credit card is declined.
 Rebecca offers to buy all the hot dogs from a hot dog stand with a check if the vendor gives her back change in cash, claiming that the scarf is a gift for her sick aunt.
 The vendor refuses, but another customer gives her the $20 she needs for the scarf.

 Rebecca arrives and learns that the position has been filled internally, but that there is an open position with the financial magazine Successful Saving.
 Rebecca is interviewed by Successful Savings editor, Luke Brandon, the man who had given her the $20.
 She hides the scarf outside, but Luke's assistant enters the office and returns it to her.
 Knowing she has been caught, Rebecca leaves.

 That evening, she and Suze, while intoxicated, write letters to Alette and Successful Saving, but she drunkenly mails each respective letter to the wrong magazine.
 Luke, impressed by the letter intended for Alette, hires her.
 As Rebecca is hesitant to use her real name, Luke publishes her writing under the moniker "The Girl in the Green Scarf".
 Rebecca's column becomes a huge hit among business groups, and even Rebecca's own parents advise her to read her articles.
 Successful Saving eventually goes international, bringing much praise to Rebecca from both Suze and her workplace peers.
 After being asked to participate in a TV interview, Rebecca meets with the editor of Alette to purchase a dress for the occasion.